aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

 }
 ```

-`this` next to `InputParameters` references to each value contained inside variable `any_ip_permissions`.
-The query assigned to the variable selects `configuration.ipPermissions` values that match.
-The error indicates that we are attempting to retrieve `InputParamaters` in this context but `InputParameters` was on the root context.
+`this.InputParameters` references each value contained inside the variable `any_ip_permissions`\.
+The query assigned to the variable selects `configuration.ipPermissions` values that match\.
+The error indicates an attempt to retrieve `InputParamaters` in this context, but `InputParameters` was in the root context\.

-The same is true for the inner block:
+The inner block also references variables that are out of scope, as shown in the following example\.

 ```
 {